-Model interpretation.
 In the final analysis, we report the overall estimates from a linear mixed-effects model with the most credible prior specifications according to the model comparisons.
-This model has a prior distribution of $\mathcal{N}(0, 0.1)$ for the main effect of [voice] and $\mathcal{N}(0, 0.5)$ for each random by-talker slope; all other prior distributions are specified in Table 1 above.
+This model has a prior distribution of $\mathcal{N}(0, 0.1)$ for the main effect of [voice] and $\mathcal{N}(0, 0.5)$ for each random by-talker slope; all other prior distributions are specified in TABLE 1.
 Given the Bayesian framework, we report the beta estimate and 95% credible interval for each effect.
 Credibility in the direction of an effect is determined based on whether the 95% credible interval excludes zero.
-For interpretability, we summarize the model and also report the predicted mean mid-frequency peak values in hertz and ERB in Table 3.
+For interpretability, we summarize the model and also report the predicted mean mid-frequency peak values in ERB and hertz in TABLE 3.